 contains secondary optional data I may want to support later on.

-Since the dashboard is hosted online, an authentication layer needs to be added to web requests.
+Since the app is hosted online, an authentication layer needs to be added to the API requests.
 Authjs

 and Tanstack Query